Jak57/documentation/paid_call_quality_comparison_of_orbitalk_and_brilliant_connect.md

 3. RNNoise Canceller
 4. Comfort Noise Generation (CNG)

+## Metric
+**Mean Opinion Score (MOS)**: For measuring the audio quality of calls, MOS is a well-established score.
+Which ranges from 1 to 5, where 1 represents the worst quality and 5 represents excellent audio quality.
+MOS score can be a fractional number.

 ## Experimental Results
 The experimental results are provided in the following table: